chenzimin/chenzimin.github.io/_posts/2019-3-14-Exaplaining-automatic-program-repair-using-concrete-example.md

 a >= 10
 ```

 Our objective is to modify the expression "`a`" in "`return a`" with add, remove or replace mutation operation.
 Since we are working with expression, we can skip the add operation (with statement it makes more sense), and the remove operation does not need any repair ingredients, since we just remove the current expression.
-The **search space** (the space where we search for the correct patch) of our toy algorithm for the expression "`a`" is therefore 5 (replace operation) + 1 (remove operation) = 6.
-And we will generate the following patches:
+The **search space** (the space where we search for the correct patch) of our toy algorithm for the expression "`a`" is therefore 5 + 1 = 6.
+We have 5 repair ingredients where each ingredient can replace "`a`", and we have 1 more patch where "`a`" is simply removed.
+In short, we will generate the following patches:

 patch_1
 ```diff